eutjeng/react-dropdown-component/README.md

 export const INITIAL_LIST_LIMIT = 50; // Initial number of items to fetch
 ```

+### Using the Dropdown

+Implement the `<UserSelectDropdown />` component in your application to provide a user selection interface with an initial user list limit and infinite scrolling features.

 ### Code Quality Assurance

 To ensure your code adheres to linting rules: